gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * If the CoAP-DTLS profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before starting the DTLS handshake and establishing a DTLS channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish a DTLS session, as described in Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, in case of either asymmetric or symmetric proof-of-possession key, respectively.

-* If the OSCOAP profile of ACE is specified, the joining node and the Group Manager establish an OSCORE Security Context, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
+* If the OSCORE profile of ACE is specified, the joining node and the Group Manager establish an OSCORE Security Context, as described in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.
 The Group Manager processes the Access Token as specified in {{I-D.ietf-ace-oauth-authz}} and proceeds as defined in Section 2.2 of {{I-D.seitz-ace-oscoap-profile}}.

 * If the IPsec profile of ACE is specified, the joining node MUST upload the Access Token to the /authz-info resource, before performing the key management protocol indicated by the AS (e.g. IKEv2 {{RFC7296}}) to establish an IPsec Security Association pair and an IPsec channel with the Group Manager.
 Then, the Group Manager processes the Access Token according to {{I-D.ietf-ace-oauth-authz}}.
 If this yields to a positive response, the joining node and the Group Manager establish an IPsec Security Association pair and an IPsec channel, as described in Section 3.3.2 of {{I-D.aragon-ace-ipsec-profile}}.